Form 1099 for Nonprofits: How and Why to Issue One

 - Cost of current life insurance protection (report on Form W-2 or Form 1099-R)

 Form 1099 may seem a bit confusing at first glance.
-However, if you follow the four guidelines listed above, you should have no trouble determining when it’s appropriate for your nonprofit to issue that form.
+However, if you follow the four guidelines listed above, it should be easy to determine when it’s appropriate for your nonprofit to issue that form.
+(And, of course, you can reach out for professional advice if needed!)

-Contact JitasaHow Does A Nonprofit Issue Form 1099?
+Request a QuoteHow Does my Nonprofit Issue Form 1099?

-Additionally, your organization won’t have all of the information you need without the contractor’s input.
+To issue 1099s properly, your nonprofit needs to accurately track all payments to contractors using robust bookkeeping systems.
+However, your organization won’t have all of the necessary information without the contractor’s input.
 Before you begin filling out any of your nonprofit’s 1099s, you have to ask each of your contracted workers to provide you with a W-9.

 What is a W-9 and how does it relate to Form 1099?